Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

-\looseness=-1 In this section, we focus on the case $\K = \CAT$, the $2$-category of locally small categories.
-As recalled in \Cref{ex:relational-extensions-in-the-literature}, $\op\Cat$ is a regular bicategory, and the equipment $\Cat \to \Prof$ is retrieved as $\Cat \to \op{\DFib{\op\Cat}}$.
-In the same way, $\op\CAT$ is a regular bicategory, and $\op{\DFib{\op\CAT}}$ is biequivalent to $\PROF$, the bicategory of locally small categories and \emph{small} profunctors: a profunctor $F\colon C \pro D$ is small if, for every object $c$ of $C$, the presheaf $F(-,c)\colon \op D \to \Set$ is a small colimit of representables\footnotemark{} (in which case we say that this presheaf is \emph{small}).
+\looseness=-1 In this section, we focus on the case of $\CAT$, the $2$-category of locally small categories.
+As recalled in \Cref{ex:bicats-of-tsdfs}, $\coop\Cat$ is a regular bicategory, and the equipment $\Cat \to \Prof$ is retrieved as $\coop\Cat \to {\DFib{\coop\Cat}}$.
+In the same way, $\coop\CAT$ is a regular bicategory, and $\coop{\DFib{\coop\CAT}}$ is biequivalent to $\PROF$, the bicategory of locally small categories and \emph{small} profunctors: a profunctor $F\colon C \pro D$ is small if, for every object $c$ of $C$, the presheaf $F(-,c)\colon \op D \to \Set$ is a small colimit of representables\footnotemark{} (in which case we say that this presheaf is \emph{small}).

+Note that because we start with pseudomonads on $\CAT$, we get pseudo\emph{co}monads on $\coop\CAT$.
+When the assumptions of \Cref{cor:extension-pseudomonads}\eqref{cor:extension-pseudomonads:right-comonad} are satisfied, these extend to right skew comonads on $\coop\PROF$, which in turn correspond to left skew monads on $\PROF$.

-\looseness=-1 We begin by introducing a wide class of pseudomonads on $\CAT$ which extend to $\PROF$ as instances of \Cref{cor:extension-pseudomonads}.
-One of these pseudomonads is the $2$-dimensional version of the ultrafilter monad we will focus on in \Cref{sec:04b,sec:05}.
-More generally, these pseudomonads are given modularly as higher-dimensional analogues of $\Set$-monads, and thus are a natural choice to model effects on $\CAT$.
+\looseness=-1 We begin by introducing a wide class of pseudomonads on $\CAT$ which extend to skew monads on $\PROF$ via \Cref{cor:extension-pseudomonads}.
+One of these pseudomonads is the $2$-dimensional version of the ultrafilter monad we will focus on in \Cref{sec:05}.
+More generally, these pseudomonads are given, modularly as higher-dimensional analogues of $\Set$-monads, and thus are a natural choice to model effects on $\CAT$.
+In \Cref{ssec:psdist-laws} we then tie our extension result with the theory of pseudodistributive laws.